 Definition of Hostear

-The word hostear comes from the English word host which in the Spanish language means “host”.
+The word hostear comes from the English word host, which in the Spanish language means “host”.
 The whole word means to host.
 It refers to allowing another user or channel to “host” for a period of time on the host’s channel.

 To host someone on Twitch you just need to know how to use the commands.
 Thus, using the command “/ host” and then the name of the channel you want to host.
-To end the hosting, use the command “/ unhost”.
+To end the hosting, write the command “/ unhost”.

 The term hosting is not for the exclusive use of streaming platforms.
 Also, it is possible to use it in different contexts.
 For example, in the radio host would be to give way to another announcer or program.
 The same is true for television, video conferencing, and even exhibitions.